-The multi residue method QuEChERS is appropriate to detect and quantify 1,4-DMN (commonly by the GC/MSMS module).
-To identify possible sources other than the use as a sprouting inhibitor, it is meaningful to include other Dimethylnaphthalene isomers into the analytical scope, too (see at page 5, last paragraph).
+The multi residue method QuEChERS is appropriate to detect and quantify 1,4-DMN (commonly by the GC/MSMS module) according to the residue definition for enforcement ("1,4-dimethylnaphthalene").
+To identify possible sources other than the use as a sprouting inhibitor, it is meaningful to include other Dimethylnaphthalene isomers into the analytical scope, too (see at page 4).

-4. Assessment of findings of 1,4-DMN in potatoes and other plant food products
+4. 1,4-DMN in potatoes and other products of plant origin